 I hadn't intended on taking such a long break from this blog.
 It seems that days melt into each other, and before I know it, one month passes, and a new season is here.

 So, a quick update on what we've been doing:

-December: I went to Little Rock, Arkansas, on assignment (an account of that trip will follow.
-No, really.
-I promise).
+December: I went to Little Rock, Arkansas, on assignment.
 I had a wonderful time and met some great people.
 The downside was that I had a hard time getting things done for the Christmas season, and David had a hard time with me being gone during the winter.
 Note to self: avoid scheduling work trips in December if at all possible.